Dashboards

 This section offers a broad overview of the network's infrastructure, including details regarding the number of cloud accounts and compute instances, device counts by top vendors, connection failures, and essential metrics such as links, OS versions, configuration lines, modeled paths, and ACLs.

-Scorecard and KPIs dashboard
+Scorecards and KPIs dashboard

-Within the scorecards overview section lists all assigned scorecards.
+The Scorecards overview section lists all assigned scorecards.
 Each scorecard provides its total score and historical trend of a selected snapshot.

 A scorecard is a container of Forward Verification Checks grouped into KPI categories.
 The total score of a scorecard is the combined weighted score of each KPI category assigned to it.